 Everyone living in the U.S., whether they’re a citizen, green card holder or here on a visa, is protected by the Fair Housing Act.
 This prohibits discrimination based on national origin, ethnicity, religion, gender, disability or family status.
 A landlord is required to treat you like any other potential renter, so the vetting process is still the same.
-To make the process as smooth as possible, make sure you have the following documents in order:
+To make the process as smooth as possible, make sure you have the following documents in order.

 You’ll need to prove you are who you say you are.
 Since you’re new to the U.S. it’s unlikely you’ll have a driver’s license or a state-issued photo ID, so your passport is the next best option.

-- Proof of employment – A landlord will want to know you have a steady source of income, so you’ll need proof of employment.
+A landlord will want to know you have a steady source of income, so you’ll need proof of employment.
 A letter from your boss on company stationery should suffice.

 Most landlords require that you earn a steady income of at least 40 times the monthly rent.
 Along with that, you’ll also need a credit score of around 700 or higher.
 Since you’ll be a student you probably won’t be earning a full-time income, nor will you have any credit history.
 Therefore, you’ll most certainly need a guarantor (more on that below).

 Your visa will need to be active for the entirety of the lease.

 If you’re authorized to work in the U.S. you may be asked for your social security number.
 If you haven’t applied for it yet or aren’t eligible, then the landlord will move on by using your proof of employment or financial support.

-- Contact Information from previous landlords – A landlord will want to know what your previous rental history has been like, mainly, do you look after the property and pay your rent on time?
+A landlord will want to know what your previous rental history has been like, mainly, do you look after the property and pay your rent on time?
 Have all your previous landlords’ names and contact information available.

-Step 2: Find a guarantor or co-signer
+Find a Guarantor or Co-signer

 As you won’t have a credit history, you’ll need a co-signer for your lease.
 This is someone who agrees to pay the rent if you can’t.
 They typically need to have an income of 90 times the monthly rent, a credit score of at least 700 and, more often than not, residence in the tri-state area.
 If you don’t have anyone that fits that bill, then don’t worry because there are workarounds.